 Is there a better method to fix the issue of the Taskbar from the above-given ones?

 If you realize that the problem lies in Chrome and not in your Taskbar, it may be time to say goodbye to Google Chrome and switch to a new browser altogether.
 Canary can help when the Taskbar doesn't hide in fullscreen Chrome.
 Still, other ways, like resetting Chrome or using the F11 keyboard shortcut, can also work.

-Are there other reasons besides these for the Taskbar not going away in fullscreen?
+Are their other reasons besides these for the Taskbar not going away in fullscreen?